 - Click "Courses" in the global Canvas navigation and then "View all courses"

 - Look for your rotation name and desired year (Fall 2020, Spring 2021 etc)

 - If your course is not visible contact the course coordinator to enroll you

 Rotation Blocks and rotation weeks (Canvas calls blocks "Sections")

 In general, rotations operate on a weekly schedule but some still use the classic blocks to group students and assign activities.
 You can use the calendar below to reference which blocks happen when and we have also included the week information in this calendar if you need to cross reference.
 If you'd like to add this to your own Google calendar, click the link in the lower right of the calendar that says +Google Calendar.

 How do I find a class list in Canvas?

-- The gradebook defaults to showing all sections but if you click the "Showing All Sections" dropdown on the top right and choose the desired section to view, it will display the students for just that section.
+- The gradebook defaults to showing all sections (this is a Canvas term for blocks) but if you click the "Showing All Sections" dropdown on the top right and choose the desired section to view, it will display the students for just that section.

 How do I email students inside of Canvas?

 - Click the "Inbox" icon to the left to access the Conversations area of Canvas